 Dr. Shapiro and I have op-eds running in English and Spanish now on Fusion/Univision on the future of Puerto Rico.
-The english version can be found here, and below.
+The English version can be found here, and below.
 And the Spanish version here.
-The op-eds are derived from Rob's recent paper on teh subject which you can find here.
+The op-eds are derived from Rob's recent paper on the subject which you can find here.

 To Restore Prosperity, Puerto Rico Should Look to Ireland